MicrosoftDocs/dynamics365smb-docs/business-central/across-how-to-create-workflows.md

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Workflows**, and then choose the related link.
 2. Choose the **New** action.
 The **Workflow** page opens.
 3. In the **Code** field, enter a maximum of 20 characters to identify the workflow.
-4. To create the workflow from a workflow template, on the **Workflows** page, choose the **Create Workflow from Template** action.
+4. To create the workflow from a workflow template, on the **Workflows** page, choose the **New Workflow from Template** action.
 For more information, see [Create Workflows from Workflow Templates](across-how-to-create-workflows-from-workflow-templates.md).
 5. In the **Description** field, describe the workflow.
 6. In the **Category** field, specify which category the workflow belongs to.
 7. In the **When Event** field, specify the event that must occur to start the workflow step.